threedworld-mit/tdw/Documentation/lessons/obi/obi.md

 In Obi, a **solver** is a component script that can be attached to a GameObject.
 At least one solver must be present in the scene in order to use Obi.

-An Obi **actor** is the component script that makes an PhysX object behave as an Obi object.
-For example, a fluid emitter is a type of Obi actor.
+An Obi **actor** is the component script that makes a GameObject behave as an Obi object.
+For example, a *fluid emitter* is a type of Obi actor.
 Every Obi actor must be assigned a solver.

 Objects in a scene that *aren't* Obi actors still require specialized Obi components.
 In the minimal example above, `rh10` is automatically initialized for Obi by the `Obi` add-on.